-Child benefit is an important source of money for most parents which is paid every month regardless of the income in Germany.
+Child benefit is an important source of money for a lot of parents.
+As a parent you are entitled to recieve your child benefit every month regardless of your income.

 The Familienkasse (Family Benefits Office) only pays child benefit to one person who is entitled - usually it is either the father or the mother.
 If the child lives in the same household as the parents, they must clarify to whom or to which account the child benefit fund should transfer the money.
 Grandparents can also be entitled to child benefit if they live with their grandchildren.

 Important thing is that the Familienkasse pays out child benefits only six months retrospectively - from receipt of the application.

 Find out how much child benefit you are entitled to in our simple free child benefit calculator.

 |Children in education (students)||from 18th to 25th birthday|

 You are also entitled to benefits if one parent works in Germany and the children live in their home country or in another EU country with the other parent.
 In this context, a separated family is considered to be a family living in the same household and the parent working in Germany can also receive the benefit.

 If the allowance is paid in the home country, it can also be paid from Germany.
 These are calculated so that the final sum of the benefits from both countries equals the maximum amount abroad.
 In other words, the German allowance will be reduced by the amount of the home country allowance.